chelcycuevas/cja-apis/src/pages/endpoints/auditlogs/index.md

 `GET https://cja.adobe.io/auditlogs`

 Hitting this endpoint with no query string parameters will return the last 1000 audit log records in descending order.
+To filter the audit log records, please reference the list of available query string parameters.

 ### Query String Parameters